HicServices/RDMP/Documentation/CodeTutorials/Localization.md

 This document describes how localization is implemented in RDMP.
 The design follows the [approach set out by Microsoft](https://docs.microsoft.com/en-us/dotnet/standard/globalization-localization/).

 ## Strings
-All user visible strings in RDMP should be moved to GlobalStrings.resx
+All user visible strings in RDMP should be moved to [GlobalStrings.resx](../../Rdmp.Core/GlobalStrings.resx)

-Language specific strings should appear in GlobalStrings.[language].resx e.g. GlobalStrings.zh-Hans.resx
+Language specific strings should appear in GlobalStrings.[language].resx e.g. [GlobalStrings.zh-Hans.resx](../../Rdmp.Core/GlobalStrings.zh-Hans.resx)

+## Icons

+Most icons in RDMP are 19x19 png files.
+These are stored in CatalogueIcons.resx and FamFamFamIcons.resx.
+These resources files support language specific overriding in the same manner as with strings (above) e.g. [CatalogueIcons.zh-Hans](../../Rdmp.UI/Icons/IconProvision/CatalogueIcons.zh-Hans.resx).

+Each language should store these images in it's own subdirectory e.g. [zh-Hans](../../Rdmp.UI/Icons/zh-Hans)

 ## Naming Conventions
 Since there are lot of strings in RDMP we will need to follow to ensure maintainability.